 Based on data tabulated by the New York State Office of General Services (OGS) on waste generation and recycling by the approximately 19,000 state employees occupying the 26 state office buildings in the City of Albany that are managed by OGS, CHA estimates that these operations generate approximately 8,220 tons of waste annually, including both what is disposed and what is recycled.
 This waste and recycled material is primarily MSW, and the estimate is based on a state-wide average generation rate at OGS facilities of 2.37 lbs per employee per day.
-As a result of a survey of several large commercial waste generation rate of 2.39 lbs per employee per day was reported.
+As a result of a survey of several large commercial waste generators administered by CHA in 2008 in connection with the SWMP Modification, an average MSW generation rate of 2.39 lbs per employee per day was reported.
 Based on this evaluation of the available data, CHA believes it is reasonable to use a generation factor of 2.37 lbs per employee per day to represent MSW generated in the commercial, industrial and institutional (CII) sector.